 What is degenerative joint disease?

-Most people have probably heard of degenerative joint disease by its other name – osteoarthritis.
+Most people have probably heard of degenerative joint disease by its other name — osteoarthritis.
 This condition consists of the breakdown of the cartilage that lines the joints.
-Cartilage helps bones within a joint glide against one another, and when it is worn away, the bones can begin to grind instead.
+Cartilage helps bones within a joint to glide against one another, and when it is worn away, the bones can begin to grind instead.
 Without adequate cartilage, the joint may feel uncomfortable or painful to move.
-The body may compensate for the loss of cartilage with the growth of bony bumps, called bone spurs, which can further restrict movement of a given joint.
+The body may compensate for the loss of cartilage with the growth of bony protrusions, called bone spurs, which can further restrict movement of a given joint.

 Degenerative joint disease can occur within nearly any joint of the body, including the joints of the spine.
-When these joints lose their cartilage, not only can the affected person experience localized pain and the reduced mobility of the spine, but he or she can also experience symptoms of a pinched spinal nerve.
-This is because resulting bone spurs can jut into the spinal canal and put pressure on the spinal cord or nerve roots.
+When these joints lose their cartilage, not only can the affected person experience localized pain and reduced mobility of the spine, but he or she can also experience symptoms of a pinched spinal nerve.
+This is because resulting bone spurs can extend into the spinal canal and put pressure on the spinal cord or nerve roots.

 How is spinal degenerative joint disease treated?

 Although degenerative joint disease cannot be cured, it can be effectively managed through nonsurgical methods in many cases.
 Some of the more commonly used approaches include:

 - Low-impact exercises to increase spinal strength and flexibility

 - Pain medication and nonsteroidal anti-inflammatory drugs (NSAIDs)